Homemade Self-Rising Cornbread is crusty outside, moist and tender inside. The bottom and side crusts are thoroughly baked.

 Buttermilk is a key ingredient because it adds flavor, moisture, and helps cornbread develop a beautiful brown crust while baking.

 It’s about personal preference and that’s okay.
+Use what you prefer.

 THE CORNBREAD BATTER